ck-al/heroku-buildpack-chrome-for-testing/README.md

 You can control the channel of the release by setting the `GOOGLE_CHROME_CHANNEL` config variable to `Stable`, `Beta`, `Dev`, or `Canary`, and then deploy/build the app.

+## Selecting the Chrome Version
+By default, this buildpack will use the latest version for the selected channel; if no channel is selected, it will use the latest version for the `Stable` release.

+You can control the channel of the release by setting the `GOOGLE_CHROME_VERSION` config variable to the desired version.
+You can use [this self-updating repo](https://github.com/berstend/chrome-versions?tab=readme-ov-file) to determine available versions for your desired channel.

 ## Migrating from Separate Buildpacks

 ### Remove Existing Installations